First-Peoples-Cultural-Council/fv-web-ui/docker/README.md

 ### Method 1 (deploy entire ZIP - recommended for changes in multiple modules):

-- Build the project at `fv-web-ui`
+- Build the project at `fv-web-ui` using `mvn clean install -Pbackend -DskipTests`
 - Copy `FirstVoices-marketplace/target/FirstVoices-marketplace-package-latest.zip` to your mounted directory (e.g. in Option A: `docker/nuxeo_dev_docker`
 - Execute the following command to stop the server, install the package and start the server: